-Cannabis Has Serious Medical Benefits - Total Health Magazine
+Cannabis Has Serious Medical Benefits

 Cannabis for cancer treatment, the science

-There have been many impressive scientific studies over the past several years on the effectiveness of cannabis, or CBD, in the treatment of various forms of cancer.
-Here is a partial list of these studies, which clearly illustrates the potential benefit for the medical application of cannabis against the most serious disease we know.
+There have been many impressive scientific studies over the past several years on the effectiveness of hemp extracts in the treatment of various forms of cancer.
+Here is a partial list of these studies, which clearly illustrates the potential benefit for the medical application of hemp extracts against the most serious disease we know.

 1. A study published in the British Journal of Cancer, conducted by the Department of Biochemistry and Molecular Biology at Complutense University in Madrid, determined that Tetrahydrocannabinol (THC) and other cannabinoids inhibit tumor growth.
 They were responsible for the first clinical study aimed at assessing cannabinoid antitumoral action.
 Cannabinoid delivery was safe and was achieved with zero psychoactive effects.
 THC was found to decrease tumor cells in two out of the nine patients.9